fujitake/vantiq-related/vantiq-cloud-infra-operations/docs/eng/kubernetes-upgrade.md

 #### Upgrade with AWS Management Console

-1. Specify the cluster in Amazon EKS and execute the Control Plane upgrade with **Update Now**.
+1. Select the cluster in Amazon EKS and execute the Control Plane upgrade with **Update Now**.
 ![eks1](../../imgs/kubernetes-upgrade/eks-1.png)

 1. Once the Control Plane upgrade is complete, select the Nodepool from the Node Group and execute the Node Pool upgrade with **Update Now**.
 Repeat for as many Node Group as necessary and upgrade the versions of each.